Bill Howell (graphic designer)

-William "Bill" Lowell Howell (September 12, 1942 – July 25, 1975) was a graphic designer, painter, illustrator, set designer and photographer.
+William Lowell Howell (September 12, 1942 – July 25, 1975) was a graphic designer, painter, illustrator, set designer and photographer.
 He was an early member of the Weusi Artist Collective, a group of artists who helped birth the Black Arts Movement in the 1960s.
 He was art director for The New Lafayette Theatre in New York and its Black Theater magazine.
 He co-founded the Pamoja Studio Gallery in New York in 1967.

 Early life and education

-Howell was born Sept.
-12, 1942, in Jefferson City, TN.
-He moved with his family to Wilmington, DE, when he was in high school.
+Howell was born September 12, 1942, in Jefferson City, Tennessee.
+He moved with his family to Wilmington, Delaware, when he was in high school.
 He attended the Philadelphia College of Art (now University of the Arts) from 1960 to 1962.

 Art career

 In 1961, Howell worked his first graphics job at Lyons Advertising Studio in Wilmington.
 A commercial artist, he was art director at J.M.
 Fields Co.
 Inc. department store.

 Howell moved to New York around 1965 or 1966.
 He and artists Ademola Olugebefola and Abdullah Aziz formed Arts Seven while living at the Amsterdam Houses near the Lincoln Center.
 They later moved to Harlem where they joined the Twentieth Century Creators, a group formed in 1964 by artists from New York and surrounding areas.
 The same year, the group organized the first Harlem Outdoor Art Festival.
 The group disbanded after members differed on its philosophy and direction.